ASNA/work-with-datagate-database-names/README.md

 This utility lets you create, delete, or list DataGate Database Names for use with the IBM i.

+>You must use a DOS command line opened with administrative rights to use this utility.

 ### Command line usage:

 To show top-level options: